KDL-KiriYuya/GEEP-PoC-Mock-Project/README.md

 This command will:
 - Pull the PostgreSQL 15 image (if not already available)
 - Build the FastAPI backend Docker image
+- Pull the Adminer image for database management
 - Start a PostgreSQL database container on port **5432**
-- Run the database initialization script (`init.sql`) to create tables and seed sample data
+- Run the database initialization script (`init.sql`) to create tables and seed 300 sample products
 - Start the FastAPI backend container on port **8000**
+- Start the Adminer database admin tool on port **8080**

 **Verify the services are running:**